OrgaNiUS/OrgaNiUS/api.md

 Web Socket "/project_chat".
 This upgrades the existing http/s connection to a web socket connection.

-Input: Query parameters of "projectid" (when establishing the connection).
+Input: Query parameters of "chatid" (when establishing the connection).

 Send: Just a single string which is the text message, maximum of 512 bytes (512 ASCII characters).